Board of Regents Strategic Goals

 Technical Vocational Education Program Reauthorization

-- Program is funded annually from a portion of unemployment insurance contributions
+- Funded from a portion of unemployment insurance contributions

 - Funds high-demand career and technical training such as mining, oil & gas, health care, construction, and IT